italankin/15Puzzle/docs/how-to-play.markdown

 ## 3. Game types

 There are 3 game types: `classic`, `snake` and `spiral`.
-The game mode can be changed in [Settings](#6-settings).
+The game type can be changed in [Settings](#6-settings).

-You can always show the final position of the game by pressing name of game mode on the main screen:
+You can always view the final position of the game by pressing ❓ on the main screen:

 <p align="center"><img src="/assets/how-to-play.jpg" alt="How to play" /></p>